-The following policies are relevant for research:
+The following policies are relevant for all research conducted at EUR, and specifically for Research Data management.

 On the initiative of the Royal Netherlands Academy of Arts and Sciences (KNAW), the Netherlands Federation of University Medical Centres (NFU), the Netherlands Organisation for Scientific Research (NWO), Associated Applied Research Institutes (TO2 Federation), the Netherlands Association of Universities of Applied Sciences and the Association of Universities in the Netherlands (VSNU), a committee has recently drawn up a new Netherlands Code of Conduct for Research Integrity.
 The Code of Conduct has been adopted by all universities and applies as from 1 October 2018.
 The Code includes the five principles which form the basis of integrity in research:

-This code replaces the Netherlands Code of conduct for Academic Practice 2004 (version 2014) and is valid for any employee at any Dutch University.
+This code replaces the Netherlands Code of Conduct for Academic Practice 2004 (version 2014) and is valid for any employee at any Dutch University.

 The EUR is committed to the FAIR principles for research data: Findable, Accessible, Interoperable and Reusable.
-Provided valid opt-out grounds and embargo periods, the EUR is committed to make research data findable and accessible.
+Provided valid opt-out grounds and embargo periods, the EUR is committed to making research data findable and accessible.

 This policy contains statements on many topics, including the following, closely related to RDM: